nicode-io/The_Starting_Point/README.md

 The main goal is open to your team, let's upgrade this project with your fresh and new ideas ;) You will then be able to integrate the project live so that it can be used on a daily basis by all the members of the FabLab Charleroi, as well as by Delphine and Sylvain, the managers.

 ---

+##  Objectives

+### ToDo
+-   Backend
+    -   Validation and sanitization
+    -   Rework relations between Invoices, Reservations and Machines
+-   Frontend
+    -   Handling response after request success to redirect the user
+    -   Handling message states to provide better feedback to the user
+    -   Admin
+        -   Allow Admin to adjust the reservation time and price before turning it into an invoice
+        -   CRUD for reservations and invoices
+        -   Generate an invoices list for the month (and handle archiving)
+        -   Add a dropdown list to User management for user type, and Machine/Product edit for availability
+        -   Add style to Edit screens
+    -   Customer
+        -   Customize Home screen
+        -   Create Files overview
+        -   Allow to modify/delete a reservation
+        -   Validation for feedback in forms
+    -   Handle session
+        -   Customize the UI according to user status
+        -   Reservation form should handle logged in users, else it should save the mail
+    -   Default hour for the Reservation form should match the time slot

+### Bonus
+-   Mailing list and newsletter
+-   Manage Events (display to users and CRUD for admin)

+---